Wynnewood, Pennsylvania: Commerce

 Wynnewood is mostly residential with its shopping centers located in various clusters.

 The largest shopping center in Wynnewood is the 257000 sqft Wynnewood Shopping Center opened in 1949.
 In 1954 its first anchor stores opened, John Wanamaker and luxury retailer Bonwit Teller.
-Over time it seen anchors come and go such as Old Navy, and Borders.
+Over time it's seen anchors come and go such as Old Navy, and Borders.
 The Wanamaker's building was divided into a Genuardi's supermarket and a Bed Bath and Beyond.
 Current anchors as of late 2023 are Old Navy, DSW, and Giant.

 Other shopping venues in the suburb include Wynnewood Square and the Whole Foods Shopping Center (named for a market there), both on East Lancaster Avenue.
 As Wynnewood is primarily a residential community, its residents visit other districts of the Main Line, such as Ardmore or Narberth, for shopping.

 Along with its tree-shaded streets and mature old stone homes, Wynnewood has also been known historically for its car dealerships, which line Lancaster Avenue from South Wynnewood to Argyle Road.
 Gracious, old-fashioned restaurants, Stouffer's and the Viking Inn, both on Lancaster Avenue, have disappeared and not been replaced, although less expensive fare is widely available.